Resources in the Event of an Incident

 The complete Non-Discrimination Policy can be found at: http://www.middlebury.edu/about/handbook/policies-for-all/non-discrim-policies/b.1.a.non-discrimination-policy

 Off Campus Resources

-If you have experienced sexual misconduct, domestic or dating violence, domestic or dating misconduct, or stalking, you are not alone.
+If you have experienced sexual misconduct, domestic or dating violence, or stalking, you are not alone.
 There are non-confidential and confidential resources at Middlebury (on campus or off campus) that can offer support, information, and care.

 Schools Abroad Director

 You will receive the office, and cell phone numbers of your School Abroad Director and other relevant staff members during your on-site orientation.
 You should store this information in your phone so that you can contact them in case of any emergency.

 Sexual Assault Support & Help for Americans Abroad*